-FORCED STERILISATIN: JAPAN’S DARK HISTORY
+FORCED STERILISATION: JAPAN’S DARK HISTORY

 Little known to the public - there is a dark history of forced sterilisation in Japan.
 Spanning nearly five decades from 1948 to 1996, this chapter in Japan's post-war history targeted individuals deemed unfit to reproduce, including those with disabilities, mental illnesses, and other perceived "undesirable" traits.